 - Most of the early-mid game opponents in Bloodborne are some kind of werewolf-like creatures, who clearly were once men.
 When encountering Vicar Amelia, you actually get to see how exactly the transformation goes; and even a Gory Discretion Shot can't hide the fact that it isn't pretty.

 - The Dead Space franchise is largely built around this trope: all of the Nightmare Fuel that's trying to kill you is the result of a mutagenic plague commandeering recently dead bodies for arts and crafts projects.
 The kicker is that we learn in Dead Space 2 and 3 that you just have to be mostly dead.
+Bonus points for the opening moments of 2 of having someone turn into a necromorph two inches away from your face.
+It's not a painless transformation.

 - Final Fantasy VII's resident Mad Scientist Dr. Hojo, and what happens to him when he downs one of his serums when Cloud and Co face him.
 Back in the day when FF7's graphics was top of the line, this looked horrifying.